Save Grace Church

 Grace Church is on the National Historic Registry

-The Episcopal Diocese of New Jersey and church leadership are attempting to sell and demolish historic Grace Church in order to build a new apartment complex.
+The Episcopal Diocese of New Jersey and church leadership are attempting to sell and demolish portions of historic Grace Church in order to build a new apartment complex.

 The loss of the the 130-year-old Grace Church building will harm Plainfield, and rob the community of a beautiful part of its history.